paybondpaybond

 BehaviorSandboxProduction

-First /fund without credentialMay return dual WWW-Authenticate headers (charge and session) only when mpp_session_enabled = true and mpp_tempo_recipient_address is configuredSame gate — session challenge appears only when session mode is enabled
+First /fund without credentialMay return dual WWW-Authenticate headers (charge and session) only when Tempo session funding is enabled and a recipient address is setSame gate — session challenge appears only when session mode is enabled

 Capability tokenMinted after Stripe test charge or Tempo deposit confirmationMinted after live charge or on-chain deposit confirmation

 Dual challenges.
-When mpp_session_enabled is true and a Tempo recipient is configured, the first charge-mode /fund without a credential may return both charge and session WWW-Authenticate values.
+When Tempo session funding is enabled and a recipient is configured, the first charge-mode /fund without a credential may return both charge and session WWW-Authenticate values.
 Kit selects automatically:

 • fundWithMppChargeintent="charge", method="stripe"